BalashovAD/SingleEditStringEquality/README.md

 This technique avoids unnecessary rollback operations, saving computation time.
 We can determine the position by counting the number of trailing least significant zero bits (using a function like _tzcnt_u32 mentioned earlier).
 Using this approach, we only have to handle the mismatch without reverting the entire batch of comparisons, thereby saving valuable computation time.

+- [Possible] For data alignment, consider using the _mmX_load_siX instruction

+I employ the `_mmX_loadu_siX` instruction to load data into registers, where the `loadu` suffix indicates the loading of unaligned data.
+For strings of equal lengths, there's potential for manual data alignment.
+We can iteratively process the first `n` elements until the address becomes divisible by the desired alignment.
+In scenarios with unequal string lengths, our approach can remain consistent until the first discrepancy is encountered.
+Beyond this point, only one of the strings can be aligned.
+While this optimization might slightly reduce performance for shorter strings, it can potentially enhance speed for longer ones.
+It's worth noting that, on my specific CPU, the performance difference between loading aligned and unaligned data is marginal.
+Given this observation, I opted not to integrate this alignment optimization into the implementation.

 Same size sse implementation:
 ```c++